Chocobozzz/PeerTube/FAQ.md

 We have a policy for contributions related to security.
 Please refer to [SECURITY.md](./SECURITY.md)

-## Does PeerTube ensures federation compatibility with previous version?
+## Does PeerTube ensure federation compatibility with previous version?

 We **try** to keep compatibility with the latest minor version (2.3.1 with 2.2 for example).
 We don't have resources to keep compatibility with other versions.